haddadosama/DockerizeDotnetCoreApi/Readme.md

 # DockerizeYourNetCoreApp

 ## Description
-This repo will take you step by step on how to dockerize youe .net application into AWS using aws cli and docke.
-This will help scripting your deployment and give you more control on your requirments
+This repo will take you step by step on how to dockerize your .net application into AWS using AWS CLI and docker.
+This will help to script your deployment and give you more control over your requirements

 ### Clone the repository on your local machine:
 ```console
 git clone https://github.com/haddadosama/DockerizeYouNetCoreApp.git
 ```

-## Step 1: Build you docker image and push it to ECR (Elastic Container Registry)
+## Step 1: Build your Docker image and push it to ECR (Elastic Container Registry)

-1. first you have to authenticate Docker to an Amazon ECR (please dont foget to select your region):
+1. First you have to authenticate Docker to an Amazon ECR (please don't forget to select your region):

 ```console
 Invoke-Expression -Command (Get-ECRLoginCommand -Region {{region}}).Command